Evaluations of topological Tutte polynomials: Notation for embedded graphs

 Let $G$ be an embedded graph.
 We set $v(G):=|V(G)|$ and $e(G):=|E(G)|$, and denote the number of components of $G$ by $c(G)$.
 The rank of $G$ is $r(G):=v(G)-c(G)$, and the nullity of $G$ is $n(G):=e(G)-r(G)$.
 If $G$ is viewed as a ribbon graph, then $f(G)$ is the number of boundary components of the surface defining the ribbon graph, and if $G$ is viewed as a cellularly embedded graph, $f(G)$ is the number of its faces.
 The {\em Euler genus}, $\gamma(G) $, of $G$ equals the genus of $G$ if $G$ is non-orientable, and is twice its genus if $G$ is orientable.
 Euler's formula gives that $v(G)-e(G)+f(G)=2c(G)-\gamma(G)$.
 An embedded graph $G$ is {\em plane} if it is connected and $\gamma(G)=0$.

 We define {\em subgraphs} of embedded graphs in terms of ribbon graphs.
 A ribbon graph $H $ is a {\em ribbon subgraph} of $G$ if $H$ can be obtained by deleting vertices and edges of $G$.
 If $H$ is a ribbon subgraph of $G$ with $V(H)=V(G)$, then $H$ is a {\em spanning ribbon subgraph} of $G$.
 We define embedded subgraphs for other realisations of embedded graphs by translating into the language of ribbon graphs.
 In particular, this means that a cellularly embedded subgraph $H$ of a cellularly embedded graph $G$ is automatically equipped with a cellular embedding in a surface, although $G$ and $H$ may be embedded in different surfaces.
-We let $r(A)$, $c(A)$, $n(A)$, $f(A)$, $g(A)$, and $\gamma(A)$ each refer to the spanning subgraph of $(V(G),A)$ of $G$ (where $G$ is given by context).
+(For example, let $G$ be the orientable ribbon graph consisting of one vertex $v$ and two edges $e$ and $f$ that meet $v$ in the cyclic order $(e\,f\,e\,f)$, and let $H=G-e$.
+When viewed as a cellularly embedded graph, $G$ is embedded on the torus with one loop following a meridian and the other a longitude.
+However, as a cellularly embedded graph, $H$ is a loop embedded in the sphere.)
+For $A\subseteq E(G)$, we let $r(A)$, $c(A)$, $n(A)$, $f(A)$, $g(A)$, and $\gamma(A)$ each refer to the spanning subgraph of $(V(G),A)$ of $G$ (where $G$ is given by context).